A BRIEF HISTORY OF LIVERPOOL

 By 1901 the population of Liverpool had reached 685,000.
 In 1904 the boundaries of the city were extended again to include Fazakerly.

+In the early 20th century a number of notable buildings were built in Liverpool.
 The Tower Building was built in 1908.
-In the 1910s three of Liverpool's most famous buildings were erected on the site of St George's dock, which had been filled in.
+In the 1910s three of the most famous buildings in Liverpool were erected on the site of St George's dock, which had been filled in.
 The Liver Building was built in 1911.
 The Cunard Building was built in 1916.
 The Port of Liverpool building was also built at that time.
 The Lady Lever art gallery opened in 1922.

 More than 13,000 Liverpudlians died in World War I. In 1921 a memorial was erected outside the Cunard building to all the Cunard employees who died in the war.

-In 1928 a survey showed 14% of the city's population were living in poverty.
+In 1928 a survey showed 14% of the population of Liverpool were living in poverty.
 This was, of course, much worse than what we would call poverty today.
 In those days poor people were living at bare survival level.

 In 1934 the Queensway road tunnel was built.
 The Kingsway Road Tunnel followed in 1971.